-a.
-Whenever a Senator is not enrolled in classes at the university's main campus in either of the summer terms, that Senator may appoint a summer replacement to hold his/her seat for the summer term(s) that he/she will not be enrolled in classes.

-- b.
-The Senator retaining a replacement will submit all necessary forms, including an affidavit affirming to the qualifications of the applicant to hold the seat in question. - c.
-If a Senator's summer replacement resigns or is expelled from the Senate, the vacancy will be filled pursuant to §1 of this Rule, provided that the original Senator will still regain his/her seat at the start of the fall semester (or Summer B, if he/she is not enrolled for Summer A). - d.
+- a.
+Whenever a Senator is not enrolled in classes at the university's main campus in either of the summer terms, that Senator may appoint a summer replacement to hold their seat for the summer term(s) that they will not be enrolled in classes. - b.
+The Senator retaining a replacement will submit all necessary forms, including an affidavit affirming the qualifications of the applicant to hold the seat in question. - c.
+If a Senator's summer replacement resigns or is expelled from the Senate, the vacancy will be filled pursuant to §1 of this Rule, provided that the original Senator will still regain their seat at the start of the fall semester (or Summer B if the original Senator is not enrolled for Summer A). - d.
 Whenever a Senator is not enrolled in classes at the university in either of the summer terms, that Senator may, instead of appointing a replacement, request that the Replacement and Agenda Committee interview for a summer replacement as outlined in §1 of this Rule, so long as that Senator submits this request within the same timeline outlined in Chapter 309 of the Student Body Statutes for appointing a replacement. - e.
-If a Senator chooses to appoint a summer replacement to hold his/her seat for the summer term(s) that he/she will not be enrolled in classes, then the Senate must confirm said appointment on May 1st in accordance with the Constitution of the Student Body. - i.
-If the confirmation does not occur on May 1st, the appointment will be considered null and void. - ii.
-If the confirmation is null and void, the Replacement and Agenda Committee will interview for a summer replacement as outlined in §1 of this Rule.
+If a Senator chooses to appoint a summer replacement to hold their seat for the summer term(s) that they will not be enrolled in classes, then the Senate must confirm said appointment in accordance with the Constitution of the Student Body.